-- talking to parents about their child before their child starts in our school, including a home visit in the week leading up to starting; - providing the opportunity for children to spend time in school before starting school; - supporting children through the transition from pre-school to Reception with the children attending part time during the first few weeks; - inviting all parents to an induction meeting during the term before their child starts school and again during the first half term of the child's Reception year in order to detail how we aim to work with their child, particularly in relation to reading and phonics; - encouraging parents to talk to the child's teacher if there are any concerns.
+- talking to parents about their child before their child starts in our school, including a home visit in the week leading up to starting; - providing the opportunity for children to spend time in school before starting school; - supporting children through the transition from pre-school to Reception with the children attending part time during the first few weeks; - inviting all parents to an induction meeting during the term before their child starts school and again during the first half term of the child's Reception year in order to detail how we aim to work with their child, particularly in relation to reading and phonics; - encouraging parents to talk to the child's teacher if there are any concerns, in person, on the telephone or via email.
 There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of opportunities throughout the year that encourage collaboration between child, school and parents: e.g. open afternoon sessions, school visits; - providing parents with an opportunity to celebrate their child's learning and development by asking them to send comments for journals; - written contact through a home school diary; - providing targeted home learning to meet the needs of individual children; - ensuring all parents know their child's teacher and teaching assistant; - welcoming families at the door in the morning and saying goodbye at the end of the day; - providing a guiet and confidential area where parents are able to discuss any concerns;
+Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of opportunities throughout the year that encourage collaboration between child, school and parents: e.g. open afternoon sessions, school visits; - providing parents with an opportunity to celebrate their child's learning and development by sharing learning via Evidence Me; - written contact through a home school reading record; - providing targeted home learning to meet the needs of individual children; - ensuring all parents know their child's teacher and teaching assistant; - providing a quiet and confidential area where parents are able to discuss any concerns;